-The gastronomic wealth of our land extends to confectionery, full of varieties of sweets and Andalusian desserts that find in tradition a sure hit.
+The gastronomic richness of our land extends to the confectionery, full of varieties of sweets and desserts Andalusians who find in tradition a sure hit.
 Influenced by the Andalusian cuisine, many of these snacks have as main ingredient products of its legacy such as honey, nuts or almonds.

-Proof of this are the pestiños, tocinillos de cielo, torrijas the most popular products in the community are: polvorones, polvorones or roscos de vino.
-Another peculiarity of these delicacies is their artisanal character, since in many cases it is practically impossible to prepare the recipes in any other way.
+Proof of this are the pestiños, tocinillos de cielo, torrijas, polvorones or roscos de vino that are elaborated in a good part of the community.
+Another peculiarity of these delicacies is their handmade character, since in many cases it is practically impossible to elaborate the recipes in any other way.

 Without going any further, the nuns of monasteries still prepare the traditional convent sweets, which are often marketed in their monasteries with centuries-old recipes that retain their popularity.

-Utrera is not only honorary capital of flamenco, with all the tradition of the Sevillian countryside, it also has one of the most popular Andalusian desserts: the mostachón de Utrera.
-Some say that mostachón comes from the Roman word “mostaceum”, although other theories lean towards a possible Arabian heritage.
+Utrera is not only the honorary capital of flamenco, with all the tradition of the Sevillian countryside also has one of the most popular Andalusian desserts: the mostachón de Utrera.
+Some say that mostachón comes from the Roman word “mostaceum”, although other theories lean towards a possible Arab heritage.

 Made with sugar, cinnamon, egg, honey and flour, it is perfect for dipping in cocoa or coffee.

-As a kind of sweet porridge made with flour, the poleás are added to those traditional Andalusian desserts that functioned as a source of energy.
-The ingredients were easy to find and the recipe is a simple one that also varies depending on the Zone in which it is prepared.
+Like a kind of sweet porridge made with flour, poleás are one of those traditional Andalusian desserts that functioned as a source of energy.
+The ingredients were easy to find and the recipe is simple, but it also varies depending on the area where it is prepared.

-Only 4 or 5 ingredients are required to make the poleá: flour, milk, sugar, oil and matalaúva (anise in grain).
+Only 4 or 5 ingredients are required to make the poleá: flour, milk, sugar, oil and matalaúva (aniseed).

-The best news is that you can try the version of this ancestral dessert at Mr. Crab one of the best restaurants in Seville.
+The best news is that you can try the version of this ancestral dessert at Sr. Cangrejo, Enea, Taberna Zurbarán or Ivantxu Espacio Bistronómico.

 4. Torrijas

-Also known as roscos de diez are the typical orange doughnuts of Salares, a municipality in Malaga located in the Axarquia, although you can find them in practically all Andalusian regions (and of multiple varieties), especially in dates close to Christmas Easter.
+Also known as roscos de diez, these orange donuts are typical of Salares, a municipality in the Axarquia region of Malaga, although you can find them in practically all Andalusian regions (and in multiple varieties), especially around Easter.

 6. Chocolate wedges

-There is an Andalusian dessert, in the eyes of those with a sweet tooth, that could eclipse all others in a single bite: chocolate wedges.
-It will not be able to easily unseat roscos or pestiños, but this kind of sponge cake covered with chocolate and filled, generally with cream, is one of the most celebrated Andalusian sweets.
+Among the Andalusian desserts there is one, under the prism of the most sweet-toothed, that could eclipse all others in a single bite: chocolate wedges.
+It will not be able to easily unseat roscos or pestiños, but this kind of sponge cake covered with chocolate and filled, usually with cream, is one of the most celebrated Andalusian sweets.

-Specifically, you can find this Andalusian dessert of almost half a kilo at Las Melonas the most famous and masterfully prepared in the province of Seville, the best place in the province of Seville to prepare them.
+Specifically, you can find this Andalusian dessert of almost half a kilo in Las Melonas, the obrados of the province of Seville par excellence where they prepare them with mastery.
 They also offer other flavors beyond the traditional one, such as Ferrero, Kinder, Nutella or white chocolate.

 7. Pestiño

 Francisco Delicado also refers in his work to sopaipas.
-This dish is again rooted in Andalusian Arabic culture, whose name comes from the Andalusian Romance xopaipa (bread soaked in oil), which in turn comes from the diminutive of the Germanic word suppa, which is supaypa (bread soaked in liquid).
+This dish is again rooted in Andalusian Arab culture, whose name comes from the Andalusian romance xopaipa (bread dipped in oil), which in turn comes from the diminutive of the Germanic word suppa, which is supaypa (bread dipped in liquid).

-It is then rolled into a rod shape and fried.
+It is then rolled in the shape of a cane and fried.
 Those with a sweet tooth will say that a good drizzle of honey to crown this delicacy never hurts.

 9. Crazy cake

-Crazy cake is probably the most popular (and instagrammable) sweet from the province of Malaga.
-In its beginnings, the Tejeros, one of the great families of confectioners in Malaga, were the ones who started making it.
+The torta loca is probably the most popular (and instagrammable) sweet of the province of Malaga.
+In its beginnings it was the Tejeros, one of the great families of confectioners in Malaga, who started making it.

 This delicacy consists of two puff pastry discs with pastry cream and orange glaze on top.
 Sometimes it is topped with half a cherry.